Alpha-NML Universal Predictors: Introduction

 \subsection{Overview}

 The remainder of the paper is organized as follows.
-In Section III, we introduce the class of the $\alpha$-NML predictors as a middle way between mixture predictors and NML.
-In Section IV, we apply $\alpha$-NML to the parametric family of discrete memoryless sources, deriving some simple closed-form formulae to compute the probabilities estimated by the predictor.
-In Section V, we study the performance of $\alpha$-NML for DMS in terms of worst-case regret.
-In Section VI, we discuss alternative regret measures connected to R\'{e}nyi divergence and Sibson's $\alpha$-mutual information, and we show the optimality of $\alpha$-NML under these measures.
-Finally, in Section VII, we study the connection between the $\alpha$-NML class and other generalizations of NML such as Luckiness NML and Conditional NML, which arises through the choice of proper prior distributions on the parameter space in the definition of $\alpha$-NML.
+In Section \ref{ARegret} we introduce $\alpha$-regret, which is defined in terms of R\'{e}nyi divergence and described from an operational point of view.
+In Section \ref{ANML}, we introduce the class of $\alpha$-NML predictors and we prove their optimality under $\alpha$-regret.
+In Section \ref{Alternative}, we discuss the advantages of using $\alpha$-NML as an alternative to NML, when the latter cannot be used, and we compare it to other alternatives to NML such as Luckiness NML.
+In Section \ref{ANMLDMS}, we apply $\alpha$-NML to the parametric family of discrete memoryless sources (DMS), deriving some simple closed-form formulae to compute the probabilities estimated by the predictor, and studying its performance in terms of worst-case regret, discussing how much we pay by using $\alpha$-NML instead of NML in this setting.